otienosteve/African-Animal-Facts/README.md

 [...

 {
-"Animal": "The Animal Name"
+"animal": "the animal name"
-"Fact": "Fact About The Animal"
+"fact": "fact about the animal"
-"Source": "The fact Source"
+"source": "the fact source"

  }

 {},{},{}

 {
-"Animal": "The Animal Name"
+"animal": "the animal Name"
-"Fact": "Fact About The Animal"
+"fact": "fact About The animal"
-"Source": "The fact Source"
+"source": "the fact Source"

 }